 In this article, I will provide details on how you can visit Pangong Lake from Leh.
 The article contains information on routes, accommodation, public transport, the best time to visit, and several other important tips that can be of help.
 If you want to get further information above visiting other places in Ladakh, please take a look at How to Plan a Trip to Leh Ladakh – A Complete Travel Guide.

-The word Pangong Tso derives from Tibetan “spang gong mtsho” which literally means “High grassland Lake”, Also commonly referred to as “enchanted lake”, it is about 5 kkilometers wide at its broadest point and runs a total length of 134 kilometers; extending from India to China.
+The word Pangong Tso derives from Tibetan “Spang Gong Mtsho” which literally means “High grassland Lake”, Also commonly referred to as “enchanted lake”, it is about 5 kilometers wide at its broadest point and runs a total length of 134 kilometers, extending from India to China.
 Approximately, 60% of the lake is in China and 40% in India.

 How to reach Pangong Lake from Leh

 There are four routes that you can take for this journey.
-One is the traditional Leh to Pangong Tso direct route; while the other two roads are via Nubra Valley and the least traveled one is between Tso Moriri and Pangong Tso.
+One is the most commonly used Leh to Pangong Tso direct route.
+The next two roads are via Nubra Valley and the least traveled upon is between Tso Moriri and Pangong Tso.

 Chang La Pass

 While traveling on this route, you can also cover several monasteries either while on your way to Pangong or returning to Leh.
-Thiksey, Hemis and Shey monasteries can be covered but please ensure that you plan your day and time spent at the monasteries accordingly.
-This is the most convenient routes of all and provides the best road condition.
+Thiksey, Hemis, and Shey monasteries can be covered but please ensure that you plan your day and time spent at the monasteries accordingly.
+This is the most convenient route of all and provides the best road condition.